-Kozhambu or Kuzhambu with “zha” standing for a deep tongue twisted version of “La” (Dont worry, even if you hear it an umpteen times, it is hard to get) is a dish central to Tamizh (Tamil) cuisine, predominantly eaten as a side with cooked rice.
-And the preceding words “Varuthu Arucha” just stand for the method of preparation i.e. pan roasted and ground.
+Kozhambu or Kuzhambu with “zha” [Koh Lum boo, Tamil] standing for a deep tongue twisted version of “La” (Dont worry, even if you hear it an umpteen times, it is hard to get) is a dish central to Tamizh (Tamil) cuisine, predominantly eaten as a side with cooked rice.
+And the preceding words “Varuthu Arucha” just stand for the method of preparation i.e. pan roasted and freshly ground masala.

-What makes Kuzhambu categorically stand out from its regional relatives like Sambar, Bele Saaru or Pappuchaaru is the method of preparation of course, more importantly, the usage of freshly roasted and ground spices and last but not the least, the indispensable coconut in insurmountable portions.
-And for that good reason, I guess, it is not an everyday dish, mostly best reserved for occasions.
-Let me not demonize the coconut now.
-Simply put, indulge sparingly and savour occasionally.
+What makes Varuthu Arucha Kozhambu categorically stand out from its regional relatives like Sambar, Bele Saaru or Pappu Chaaru is the method of preparation of course, more importantly, the usage of freshly roasted and ground spices and last but not the least, the indispensable coconut in insurmountable portions.
+It is mostly reserved for weekends or special occasions to indulge and savor occasionally.

-Among the better ways to enjoy Kozhambu of any sort for that matter when mixed with rice and a spoon of ghee, is with freshly fried Appalam (papad) or potato chips – salted or spiced with red chilli powder.
+Among the better ways to enjoy Kozhambu of any sort for that matter when mixed with rice and a spoon of homemade ghee, is with freshly fried Appalam (papad) or potato chips – salted or spiced with red chilli powder.
 At least, that is how I enjoyed it during my childhood and college days when the mind was free of pressures of the weighing machine or the bulging waistline.
-Now, the freshly fried Appalams have been taken over by the oil-free microwaved versions, good enough for me! (and my waist is happy too..)
+Now, the freshly fried Appalams happen occasionally too.

 The best part of this Kozhambu recipe is its versatility and adaptability to a motley of vegetable combinations.
 Here are some of the tried and tested variants.
 A mix and match of these works beautifully too.

-- Ash Gourd and Brown Chana (soaked overnight)
+- Ash Gourd and Brown Chana (soaked overnight and pressure cooked)

-- Green Beans and fresh Hyacinth beans (Avarekal in Kannada)
+- Green Beans and fresh Hyacinth beans (Avarekalu in Kannada)

 - Green Beans and Carrots